 Cut energy bills: Five ways under £20

-We all know that big changes - like switching energy supplier or investing in efficiency measures like wall insulation or more efficient boilers - can make a big difference to our energy bills.
+WE all know that big changes - switching energy supplier or investing in efficiency measures like insulation or a new boiler - can make a big difference to our energy bills.

-The idea is that by reflecting heat back into the room, the radiators can be switched on for less time and at a lower temperature in order to warm the room, saving money while keeping people warm.
+The idea is that by reflecting heat back into the room radiators can be switched on for less time and at a lower temperature in order to warm the room, saving money and heating spaces more efficiently.

-To make radiators as effective as possible, also keep them clear of obstructions - including curtains, furniture or drying clothes hanging over them.
+To make radiators as effective as possible, also keep them clear of obstructions like curtains, furniture or clothes hanging over them.

 Even if there is already a jacket on the cylinder, it's worth checking how thick it is.
-The standard is at least 75mm, but a lot of older jackets are just 25mm thick.
+A British Standard jacket is at least 80mm, but a lot of older jackets are just 25mm thick.

 |Annual estimated saving

-The Energy Saving Trust say UK households spend between £45 and £80 a year powering equipment that's in standby mode.
+The Energy Saving Trust say that the average UK household spends between £45 and £80 each year powering equipment that's in standby mode.

-Tests carried out by the Sustainable Girton community energy project found the following common living room devices used more energy than we might expect when switched to standby:
+Tests carried out by the Sustainable Girton community energy project compared the energy used by the following common living room devices when turned on and when left on standby: